The NHS Scotland Event 2019 was held over two days on Thursday 30 and Friday 31 June 2019 in the SEC, Glasgow.

 The need to drive greater improvements and address the numerous challenges of developing a health and social care system that is fit for 21st century Scotland are well-rehearsed.
 People are living longer and increasingly need services that can support multiple health conditions.
 At the same time, parts of Scotland continue to experience health inequalities.
 While all public services are affected by financial challenges, these are being particularly felt in health and social care due to the increasing demand for services.
 The key to meeting these is transforming the care people receive from the NHS and other public services, working together to deliver improved outcomes.

-Our aim for this year’s Event is to shine a light on key areas where NHS Scotland and its partners are driving that transformation, while at the same time ensuring the delivery of quality care - across boundaries and throughout the stages of people’s lives.
+Our aim for this year’s Event was to shine a light on key areas where NHS Scotland and its partners are driving that transformation, while at the same time ensuring the delivery of quality care – across boundaries and throughout the stages of people’s lives.

 The triple aim of improving quality of care, improving the health of the population while securing value and financial sustainability continues to guide our priorities for health and social care.
 Through the relentless pursuit of our Quality Ambitions for person-centred, safe and effective care, we are driving improvements in the quality of care people receive.